maikherbig/PyBox/README.md

 PyBox is available for CPU and GPU.
 The GPU version comes readily equipped with CUDA.

-Within the unzipped folder you find lots of files: this is everything needed for Python to run.
+After unzipping, you find lots of files in that folder: this is everything needed for Python to run.
 Don't touch!
-You also find 3 Python scripts:
+Also, you also find 3 Python scripts:
 * pybox_start.py
 * frontend.py
 * backend.py